-• Review the hunting season and ensure that any lasts no more than two months.
-Undertake research to determine the breeding season and adjust the timing of the hunting season to avoid this

-- Gather information on population size and trend and breeding rate to determine a sustainable harvest level - Maintain and expand the lupe monitoring programme
+- Review the hunting season and ensure that this lasts no more than two months.
+Undertake research to determine the breeding season and adjust the timing of the hunting season to avoid this period; - Gather information on population size, trend and breeding rate to determine a sustainable harvest level; - Maintain and expand the lupe-monitoring programme.